Outcast (1928 film): Plot

-Miriam (Corinne Griffith), beautiful and destitute, is ejected from her lodging house with only three dollars to her name.
+Miriam, beautiful and destitute, is ejected from her lodging house with only three dollars to her name.
 Rather than spend it on necessities, she boldly uses the money to buy a stylish hat.
-While passing a fashionable apartment building, her hat becomes the accidental target of soda water sprayed by Geoffrey (Edmund Lowe), a wealthy young man drowning his sorrows after being jilted by his former love, Valentine (Kathryn Carver), who has just married the affluent Mr. Moreland (Claude King).
+While passing a fashionable apartment building, her hat becomes the accidental target of soda water sprayed by Geoffrey, a wealthy young man drowning his sorrows after being jilted by his former love, Valentine, who has just married the affluent Mr. Moreland.

 Irritated, Miriam storms up to confront him.
 Their confrontation unexpectedly sparks a connection.
 Geoffrey, amused and intrigued, invites her to the wedding reception of Valentine and Moreland, where he creates a scandal by confronting his former sweetheart in public.

 Sympathetic to Miriam's circumstances, Geoffrey sets her up in a comfortable apartment.
 Over time, she begins to truly love him and makes efforts to improve herself.
 Meanwhile, Geoffrey abandons his reckless lifestyle and finds happiness again.
 Their bond deepens—until Geoffrey crosses paths with Valentine once more.
 Still alluring and manipulative, Valentine deliberately rekindles his old feelings.

-Crushed by Geoffrey's emotional drift, Miriam turns to his two loyal friends, Hugh (Huntley Gordon) and Tony (James Ford), for support.
+Crushed by Geoffrey's emotional drift, Miriam turns to his two loyal friends, Hugh and Tony, for support.
 Though tempted to return to her old life, Miriam finds herself incapable of it—her love for Geoffrey has changed her too deeply.

 When Hugh asks her to help avert a potential scandal between Geoffrey and Valentine, Miriam agrees.
 She arrives at Geoffrey's apartment to find Valentine alone with him.
 Posing as a cast-off lover, Miriam demands hush money—$10,000—from Geoffrey.
 Stunned, he begins writing the check.
 Miriam then raises the stakes, threatening to approach Valentine's husband, Mr. Moreland, and demand an even higher price.

 Panicked at the threat to her marriage and reputation, Valentine exposes her true nature.
 She has no intention of leaving her wealthy husband and rushes from the room, desperate to reach him before Miriam can.
 But Miriam has only hidden herself in another room, never intending to follow through on her bluff.

 The plan works.
 With Valentine unmasked as self-serving and opportunistic, Geoffrey realizes the depth of Miriam's love and the shallowness of his former flame.
 Miriam emerges, and Geoffrey embraces her, declaring, “You always come into my life just when I need you most.”